How To Test WiFi Strength With Android

 Alright, you’re in!
 Continue reading to start your WiFi test.

-1. The big shiny number in the middle is testing your WiFi speeds, which is cool, but we’re looking for strength!
+2. The big shiny number in the middle is testing your WiFi speeds, which is cool, but we’re looking for strength!
 Strength is measured in dBm.
-Look for the dBm Signal in the top left corner.
+Look for the dBm Signal once the test completes and the results appear.

-• A strong and healthy WiFi lives between -30 dBm and -60 dBm.
+• A strong and healthy WiFi signal lives between -30 dBm and -60 dBm.

 Related Articles